spettersson/splunk4patientprivacy/README.md

 # Patient Privacy

-This repo was brought to life to help organisations quickly start to use Splunk for protecting patient privacy.
+This repo was brought to life to help organisations quickly get started using Splunk Enterprise/Cloud to protect patient privacy.